 However, I reconsidered their status after having seen the films above.
-Spotlight, Brooklyn, and Steve Jobs have pushed The Gift, The Martian, and Beasts of No Nation off the top ten list, and thus The Martian has dethroned Mission: Impossible – Rogue Nation as the single honorable mention.
+Spotlight, Brooklyn, and Steve Jobs have pushed The Gift, The Martian, and Beasts of No Nation off the top ten list.
+I also recently watched Yorgos Lanthimos’ The Lobster, and as a result it has dethroned both The Martian and Mission: Impossible – Rogue Nation as the single honorable mention.

 One of the things one usually gets hung up on is the idea that the highest rated movie is a critic’s favorite film.
-I’m not saying it isn’t ever, but that’s not usually the case.
-These films aren’t necessarily ranked on their IJR-score, the top ten ranks my favorite films of the year.
+I’m not saying it isn’t ever, but that’s not always the case.
+These films aren’t necessarily ranked on their IJR-score, the top ten is a ranking of my favorite films of the year.
 Continue reading “Top Ten Films of 2015”→

 The following is a spoiler free review of Mad Max: Fury Road.